PoomSmart/YouGroupSettings/README.md

 ## Setting Icons

-If `nil` is provided to the `icon` argument of the setting-adding method `-[YTSettingsViewController setSectionItems:forCategory:title:icon:titleDescription:headerHidden:]` from a tweak that is supported above, the default instance of `YTIIcon` with `iconType` of `44` will be used.
+If `nil` is provided to the `icon` argument of the setting-adding method `-[YTSettingsViewController setSectionItems:forCategory:title:icon:titleDescription:headerHidden:]` from a tweak that is supported above, the default instance of `YTIIcon` with `iconType` of `YT_SETTINGS` (`44`) will be used.
 This icon is an outline setting gear.

 You can override this icon by supplying a `YTIIcon` instance with a different icon type to the `icon` argument of the method above in your tweak code.
 For example: